top of page

 Incorporation as a Non-Profit Club

-April 29, 1963 - incorporation of the Kingston Tennis Club Inc. and adoption of the by-laws
+April 29, 1963 - incorporation of the Kingston Tennis Club Inc. and adoption of by-laws

 September 26, 1963 - meeting of the first directors to organize the Company; election of officers and passing of by-laws